ellraiser/love-build/readme.md

 | Source file must be supplied to build this version              | Specificed version doesn't have a release on github
 | Fatal Error!                                                    | Something triggered love.errorhandler - check build.log

-> Note: If you want to build with 12.0 you'll need to provide the source zips yourself in the `%appdata%/love-build/cache` directory, you can download the builds from the [latest successful workflow action](https://github.com/love2d/love/actions), as the main branch on Github is on version 12.
+> Note: If you want to build with 12.0 you'll need to provide the source zips yourself in the `%appdata%/love-build/cache` directory, you can download the builds from the [latest successful workflow action](https://github.com/love2d/love/actions) from source or use the ones provided in the `src` folder in this repo.
 I would recommend building with 11.5 first to see the expected files in your cache, and check the actual contents of the zips due to Github Workflow double-zipping artifacts.
+The builds provided in `src` in this repo have been tested on all platforms.

 ---